We love every recipe we post on this site, but sometimes, one comes along that outshines the rest.

 - 4 firm tart apples (Jonathon, honey crisp or Granny Smith)

 - 2 pinches kosher salt

-- Cut the apples into matchsticks.
-Toss with a bit of lemon juice.
+- Slice the apples into matchsticks, then toss them with a bit of fresh lemon juice.
 Cut the cheese into matchsticks.
-Thinly slice the chives.
+Thinly slice ¼ cup chives.

 - Toss all ingredients with 1 tablespoon olive oil and 2 pinches kosher salt.
 Serve immediately.